apache/openwhisk/docs/actions-update.md

 OpenWhisk supports [several languages and runtimes](actions.md#languages-and-runtimes) that can be made available for usage in an OpenWhisk deployment.
 This is done via the [runtimes manifest](actions-new.md#the-runtimes-manifest).

-Over time, you may have the need for change:
+Over time, you may need to do one or more of the following:

 * Update runtimes to address security issues - for example, the latest code level of Node.js 10.
 * Remove runtime versions that are no longer supported - for example, Node.js 6.